dthaler/iftype-reg/draft-thaler-iftype-reg.md

 ### tunnelType

-CURRENT: No form exists for tunnelType, and it is not enforced that new requests have to use the ifType form.
+Prior to this document, no form existed for tunnelType (and new tunnelType requests did not need to use the ifType form that did exist).
+This document therefore specifies a tunnelType form.

-PROPOSED: The following template describes the fields that MUST be supplied in a registration request suitable for adding to the tunnelType registry:
+The following template describes the fields that MUST be supplied in a registration request suitable for adding to the tunnelType registry:

 Label for IANA tunnelType requested: